 Electricity

 Repair category 2

-Notes Loose double socket in lounge and rear right-hand bedroom light does not operate.
-The seller has advised in writing that this will be attended to prior to sale.
+Notes The electrical installation appears dated with older sockets and switches observed.
+Wiring may be older.
+Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
-Further advice will be available from a qualified NICEIC/SELECT registered Contractor.
+Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category 1

-Notes No significant defects evident.
-Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year

-by a Gas Safe registered contractor.
+Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+Water, plumbing an d bathroom fittings

 Repair category 1

 Notes No significant defects evident.

-Ongoing maintenance should be anticipated to the sealant and grouting around sanitary fittings.
-Failure to seals can result in dampness/decay within hidden areas of the property.
+Ongoing maintenance should be anticipated to the sealant around the sanitary fittings.
+Failure to seals can result in dampness/decay within hidden areas of the